Sole I: NATURE OF BUSINESS OPERATIONS:

 2.10 TAXATION

-expected to be paid to the tax authorities, using the applicable tax rates.
-The tax rates and tax laws used to compute the current tax amounts are those that are enacted or substantively enacted as at the reporting date and applicable for the period.
-While determining the tax provisions, the Company assesses whether each uncertain tax position is to be considered separately or together with one or more uncertain tax positions depending the nature and circumstances of each uncertain tax position.
-The Company offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognized amounts and where it intends either to settle on a net basis, or to realize the asset and liability simultaneously.
+i) Current Income Tax: Current Income lax for the current and prior periods arc measured at the amount expected to be paid to the lax authorities, using the applicable tax rales.
+The tax rates and tax laws used to compute the current tax amounts arc those that arc enacted or substantively enacted as at the reporting dale and applicable for the period.
+While determining the lax provisions, the Company assesses whether each uncertain tax position is to be considered separately or together with one or more uncertain tax positions depending the nature and circumstances of each uncertain tax position.
+I he Company offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognized amounts and wlterc it intends either to settle on a net basis, or to realize the asset and liability simultaneously.

 ii) Deferred Income Tax: Deferred income tax is recognized using the Balance Sheet approach.
-Deferred income tax assets and liabilities are recognized for deductible and taxable temporary differences arising between the tax base of assets and liabilities and their carrying amount in financial statements, except when the deferred income tax arises from the initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and affects neither accounting nor taxable profits or loss at the time of the transaction.
+Deferred income tax assets and liabilities are recognized for deductible and taxable temporary differences arising between the tax base of assets and liabilities and their carrying amount in financial statements, except when the deferred income lax arises from the initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and affects neither accounting nor taxable profits or loss at the time of the transaction.

 Deferred income tax assets are recognized to the extent it is probable that taxable profit will be available against which the deductible temporary differences and the carry forward of unused tax credits and unused tax losses can be utilized.
-The carrying amount of deferred income tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred income tax asset to be utilized.
-Deferred income tax assets and liabilities are measured at the tax rates that are expected to apply in the period when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.
+The carrying amount of deferred income tax assets is reviewed at each reporting date and reduced i<* the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred income tax asset to be utilized.
+Deferred income tax assets and liabilities are measured at the tax rates that arc expected to apply in the period when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date

 |